Interim Chief Executive

 In his current position as Communications & Marketing Officer for Engaging Communities (ECS), he is leads on developing and implementing the online and offline Comms and marketing strategy for all ECS portfolio which includes; Healthwatch Staffordshire, Wolverhampton, Walsall and Solihull, Telford and Wrekin – Independent Health Complaints Advocacy Service and Wolverhampton Health Advocacy and Complaints Service (WHACS).
 Responsible for the continuous improvement and development of the ECS and Healthwatch websites, delivering online and digital/social media marketing activities, coordinating the production of marketing materials required such as exhibition materials, promotional products and portfolio of tailored presentations and much more.

 Mo’s experience is enhanced by his 2.1 Bachelor’s degree in Business Studies from the University of Lincoln and an MA in Sustainable Development at Staffordshire University.

-Matthew is currently the Finance, CRM and Project Officer at Engaging Communities (ECS).
+Matthew is currently the Finance & Corporate Services Officer at Engaging Communities (ECS).
 Matthew joined ECS back in March 2013, after graduating from Staffordshire University with a 1st Class Honours Degree in Business Studies.

 Originally joining ECS as a Graduate Intern, Matthew became part of the Engagement Team in the role of Information and Signposting Officer.
 Matthew was responsible for developing the Healthwatch Staffordshire Service Directories and the Choose Well Leaflets, as well as co-ordinating the distribution of the Healthwatch Staffordshire promotional merchandise for the organisation.